zotya/eea.alchemy/README.txt

 Main features
 =============

-- Auto-discover keywords, locations and temporal coverage
+- Auto-discover keywords, locations and temporal coverage;
+- Auto highlight keywords within a page content based on selected tags and link them to a custom search page.

 Planed features